The 10 Best TV Shows About Gangs and Gangsters, Ranked

 17 episodes (2 seasons)

-If you like Peaky Blinders, then you need to check out Gangs of London.
-It's about another British gang-family who practically own the city, except this time it's in modern-day London rather than post-war Birmingham.
+If you like Peaky Blinders, you have to check out Gangs of London.
+It's about another British gang-family who practically owns the city, except this time it's in modern-day London rather than post-war Birmingham.

 Peaky Blinders star Joe Cole even headlines this action-packed drama, created by Gareth Evans and Matt Flannery.